yysun/apprun-site/src/pages/configuration/layout.md

 There are four layouts included.

-* Default - best for documentation site
+* Default - best for the documentation site
 * Bootstrap - start point of bootstrap
 * CoreUI - best for admin UI / business apps
 * Material Design - best for mobile web app

-You can rename the layout folder to choose layout.
+You can rename the layout folder to choose a layout.

 ### Switch Layouts